parasollab/RADER/IKFast.md

 ### Compiling for Android

 Download Android Studio and create a new Native C++ project.
+Set the Android SDK version based on the version used by your Android device.
+For example, the Meta Quest 3 uses at minimum SDK version 33.
 Add your cpp files to the cpp directory.
 Due to a lack of a suitable Fortran compiler, you will need to use CLAPACK here, which is a version of LAPACK that was translated from Fortran to C. You can download the zip file [here](https://www.netlib.org/clapack/) and place the files into your Android Studio project in a directory like `cpp\third_party\clapack`

 You will need to add a `CMakeLists.txt` file to compile CLAPACK.
 It should look something like this:
 ```cmake